aterreno/blog/content/agile-project-management-with-scrum/index.md

 **Missing parts**

-There’s no deep description in the book of how to do estimations or how to organize your team wall, actually there’s no mention of the wall at all.
-I guess it’s all left to other comprenshive books on the subject, like the Mike Cohn ones.
+There’s no deep description in the book of how to do estimations or how to organise your team wall, actually there’s no mention of the wall at all.
+I guess it’s all left to other comprehensive books on the subject, like the Mike Cohn ones.

 **Funny bits**